The Only 7 Yoga Poses You Need to Build Muscle

 1. Start in a tabletop position with your shoulders stacked above your wrists and hips over knees.

-2. Extend your legs to the back of your mat, coming onto the balls of your feet.
-If necessary, come down onto your knees as a modification.
+2. Straighten your legs, coming onto the balls of your feet.
+If necessary, come down onto your knees.

-3. Tuck your pelvis in and tighten your quads and glutes.
-Hold for 5 to 10 breaths
+4. Tuck your pelvis in and tighten your quads and glutes.
+Hold for 5 to 10 breaths.

 Tip

-Resist sinking your tailbone into the ground by drawing the shoulders down your back and pushing them away from your ears.
+Resist sinking your tailbone toward the ground by drawing the shoulders down your back and pushing them away from your ears.

 Image Credit: Shawna Davis/LIVESTRONG.com